 UC Merced offers Transfer Admission Guarantee (TAG) contracts for California Community College students throughout California.
 TAG contracts specify the courses to be completed and grade point averages students must earn at the community college to be guaranteed admission to their major.
-If you are interested in receiving a TAG contract, call Admissions/Relations with Schools and Colleges at (209) 228-4682 or (866) 270-7301 toll free in California.
+If you are interested in receiving a TAG contract, call the Office of Admissions at (209) 228-4682 or (866) 270-7301 (toll free in California).